This guide to using Montpellier St-Roch explains what to look out for when taking trains from and to this unconventional railway station.

 From the main concourse look for the signs pointing to the 'Centre-Ville exit, there are banks of escalators and lifts/elevators back down to street level; you'll be exiting on to the Place Auguste Gilbert.

-All of Montpellier's tram routes stop outside the main exit on Place Auguste Gilbert.
+All of Montpellier's tram routes stop outside the main exit on Place Auguste Gibert.

 A new high speed train line has opened to the south of Montpellier, so some trains to/from the city now call at a new station named 'Montpellier Sud De France'.

-If you want to take the tram to transfer between St-Roch and the Sud De France stations then allow 40 mins from stepping off a train at St-Roch to arriving at Sud-de-France.
+If you want to take the tram to transfer between St-Roch and the Sud De France stations, then it's prudent allow 45mins from stepping off a train at St-Roch to arriving at Sud-de-France - The transfer will take a minimum of 20-25 mins, but you need to allocate additional time between tram and bus departures.

 The Blue Line (line 1) tram stop for Odysseum is located just across the Place Auguste-Gilbert, on the street named Rue de Maguelone.